Most Active Stories

 Center Focuses on Mental Health Recovery Through Peer Support

 Prior to 2010, the state of Georgia treated many with a developmental disability or mental illness in state psychiatric hospitals.
 However, a federal lawsuit alleged the state was violating the Americans with Disabilities Act and a 1999 U.S. Supreme Court decision by unlawfully segregating the mentally ill and those with developmental disabilities in the state’s psychiatric hospitals.
 Under a five year settlement reached with the U.S. Justice Department, at least 9,000 developmentally disabled and mentally ill Georgians are supposed to receive services in community settings.
-State officials and mental health advocates say a center that focuses on mental health recovery in Cartersville is one the successes to come out of the settlement.
+State officials and mental health advocates say a center focusing on mental health recovery in Cartersville is one the successes to come out of the settlement.

 A gray house without a sign or outward markings sits on a quiet street near downtown Cartersville.